 Historically, research theories and the empirical literature have focused on homogeneity [132].
 As such, collecting research data that allows for comparisons of racial and ethnic groups is a controversial issue [30].
-Concern exists regarding the possibility of reinforcing stereotypes and prejudices by using benchmarks that are based on white, European standards and triggering social division when focusing on racial and ethnic differences [30; 133].
+Concern exists regarding the possibility of reinforcing stereotypes and prejudices by using benchmarks that are based on White, European standards and triggering social division when focusing on racial and ethnic differences [30; 133].
 Yet, by ignoring these important variables, the understanding of how these social categories influence social inequities is masked, and this can have adverse health, mental health, and social outcomes.

 The American Sociological Association (ASA) has identified several reasons for conducting research that examines race and ethnicity [30].
 First, race and ethnicity influence the distribution of resources, leading to health, social service, and mental health disparities [161].
 Second, race and ethnicity have been powerful forces in mobilizing social movements and political action.
 Third, race and ethnicity influence social interactions that can lead to a cycle of adverse and disparate outcomes.
 Similarly, race and ethnicity affect health and mental health outcomes.
-For example, African Americans have higher death rates and higher levels of hypertension compared to whites [30].
+For example, African Americans have higher death rates and higher levels of hypertension compared to White Americans [30].
 Although genetics may account for these disparate outcomes, other social processes (i.e., coping, help-seeking patterns, access to services) might influence the outcomes.
 In other words, explanations take into account the external social environment and how this might affect behavior and outcomes [134].
 For example, by examining race, researchers then examine the role of institutional racism in health treatment disparities.
 Institutional racism affects differential availability and access to services in the healthcare system [101].

 Fourth, ethnocentrism should be avoided, which would require a recognition of other viewpoints and voices so as to not perpetuate the established power relationships in traditional research [102].
 Finally, employment and segregation continue to be affected by race and ethnicity, as well as gender/sex and ability [30].
 Intersectionality is another key factor to take into account in culturally sensitive research [133].
 Proponents of incorporating race and ethnicity into research also note that there can be tremendous within-group differences within a racial group [135].

 Despite the clear need, scholarship in different disciplines has not adequately represented racial and ethnic minority groups.
 For example, a meta-analysis of vocational research published between 2005 and 2015 found that only 4.3% focused on racial and ethnic minority groups [162].
 In a content-analysis study involving 634 articles from major social work journals, only 16.5% focused on race/ethnicity [163].
 A similar study found the rate to be as low as 7.28% [164].
+Despite the amount of attention given to racial disparities during the COVID-19 pandemic, there still appears to be a lack of reporting on race and ethnicity in COVID-19-related research.
+An analysis on the reporting of race in COVID-19 studies in three top medical journals during the first wave of the pandemic found that 62.5% of the articles that met the inclusion criteria did not report race [193].